 Some establishments, especially busy establishments with many customers, use equipment that automatically measures and pours drinks at the push of a button.
 Bartenders who use this equipment, however, still must become familiar with the ingredients for special drink requests and be able to work quickly to handle numerous drink orders.

 In addition to mixing and serving drinks, bartenders stock and prepare garnishes for drinks and maintain an adequate supply of ice, glasses, and other bar supplies.
 They also wash glassware and utensils and serve food to customers who eat at the bar.
 Bartenders are usually responsible for ordering and maintaining an inventory of liquor, mixers, and other bar supplies.

 Bartender Job Outlook

-Employment of bartenders is projected to grow 2 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of bartenders is projected to grow 2 percent through 2026, slower than the average for all occupations.

 Population and income growth are expected to result in more demand for food, drinks, and entertainment.
 This increased demand is expected to be met with increased bartender employment in full-service restaurants, which is projected to increase 7 percent.
 Bartender employment in drinking places, on the other hand, is projected to decrease 8 percent over the next ten years, as customers increasingly obtain these services at full-service restaurants and some local bars close.

-Job prospects are expected to be very good because of the need to replace the many workers who leave the occupation each year.
+Employment of bartenders is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Overall job prospects are expected to be very good because of the need to replace workers who leave the occupation.